Are ThenX.com calisthenics and weight programs legit? Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

 - I can’t do l-sit, what should I do.

 - Don’t like the programs.
-They don’t scale normally, big jump from beginner to intermediate.
-The intermediate is harder than the daily intermediate workouts imo.
+They don’t scale normally, a big jump from beginner to intermediate.
+The intermediate is harder than the daily intermediate workouts IMO.
 Also big jump from intermediate C&W to advanced C&W. I will do dailies until it gets fixed.

 This won’t get fixed.
 Bodyweight exercises are like that.
 Harder the move, the bigger jump in difficulty.
 Planche is million times harder than pull over.

-- What is alternate for fat burning day, if I am not fat?
-How should I progress from beginner level to next levels?
+- What is alternate for the fat-burning day, if I am not fat?
+How should I progress from beginner level to the next levels?
 I am extremely ectomorph, my training goal is muscle gain as well as looking big.
-Looking forward for the reply.
+Looking forward to the reply.

 ThenX unanswered intermediate FAQs

 - I have a question that I’ve been thinking over the past week.
-So all these workouts seems to be using huge rep ranges that are meant to get the muscles to complete failure.
-I mean I am doing explosive push ups, then maxing out regular push ups over 15 reps, then knee push ups 15 reps again, then I am maxing out dips.
+So all these workouts seem to be using huge rep ranges that are meant to get the muscles to complete failure.
+I mean I am doing explosive push-ups, then maxing out regular push-ups over 15 reps, then knee push-ups 15 reps again, I am maxing out dips.
 Does this mean that these workouts focus mostly on endurance and conditioning?
 I mean Chris himself has said that strength building in the 7-12 range, then why do I need to do those crazy max outs on pretty basic moves 5 days a week?
-Sure its challenging, but maxing out your dips 3 times after maxing out your push ups, knee push ups, and bench dips 4 times is challenging even if you can do 100 push ups and have very strong chest and great triceps.
+Sure it’s challenging, but maxing out your dips 3 times after maxing out your push-ups, knee push-ups, and bench dips 4 times is challenging even if you can do 100 push-ups and have very strong chest and great triceps.
 It’s a question of endurance, not strength.
 Should the program be supplemented with low rep workouts?
-Whats your view on how these workouts are constructed?
+What’s your view on how these workouts are constructed?

-Pyramid style workouts are the best for gaining strength and endurance necessary for levelling up to the next progression.
+Pyramid style workouts are the best for gaining strength and endurance necessary for leveling up to the next progression.

 - Hi guys, I would like someone to give me their opinion, I am bringing in front level, I am currently training out front lever with progressions (Monday only for that) but I do not know if it would be the most efficient way, based on this as and when you could include progressions to the intermediate routine?
 Day of chest and triceps?
 Back and biceps?
 Abs?
 Thanks and regards.